soorenasalari/soorenasalari.github.io/_pages/about.md

 ## About Me
 I am a PhD candidate in Computer Science at Concordia University, Montréal, **since January 2022**, with a research focus on **deep learning for medical image analysis** and **automatic quantification of medical image registration quality**.
 My work involves developing novel AI-driven solutions for **anatomical landmark detection**, **multi-modal medical image registration**, and **uncertainty quantification**, with applications in radiology and neurosurgery.

-From **April 2024 to September 2024**, I am a **Research Scientist Intern at Elekta**, where I develop deep learning-based image registration methods for robust real-time tissue motion tracking in 2D-Cine MRI-guided radiotherapy.
+From **April 2024 to September 2024**, I was a **Research Scientist Intern at Elekta**, where I developed deep learning-based image registration methods for robust real-time tissue motion tracking in 2D-Cine MRI-guided radiotherapy.
 My research aims to improve both the **reliability** and **interpretability** of AI models in clinical settings.

 ## Education
 - **PhD in Computer Science**, Concordia University, Canada (January 2022 – Present)